Specialty & Non-QM Construction Lenders in California

 If: Lender charges more than 5 origination points or rates exceed 14% in California

 Then: This is a RED FLAG.
 Verify lender is licensed (CFL or DRE).
 Check if loan qualifies as a 'covered loan' under Cal.
 Fin.
-Code §4970 (APR exceeds Treasury rate by 8+ points or fees exceed 6% of loan amount—triggers additional consumer protections).
-If lender is unlicensed, rates above 10% violate California usury law.
+Code §4970 (APR exceeds Treasury rate by 8+ points or fees exceed 6%).
+If unlicensed, rates above 10% violate California usury law.
 File complaint with DFPI.

 If: Borrower has a viable project but has been declined by conventional, non-QM, and hard money

 Then: Project may be approaching unbankable status.
-Before giving up: (1) verify if the denial is fixable (incomplete plans, wrong property type, missing permits), (2) bring in an equity partner to reduce LTV, (3) get contractor pre-qualified by lender before reapplying, (4) consider seller financing for land with construction loan for vertical build only, (5) approach family office lenders (SDC Capital, Karpe Real Estate Center) for relationship-based underwriting.
+Before giving up: (1) verify if denial is fixable (incomplete plans, wrong property type, missing permits), (2) bring in equity partner to reduce LTV, (3) get contractor pre-qualified by lender, (4) consider seller financing for land with construction loan for vertical build only, (5) approach family office lenders for relationship-based underwriting.

 California-Specific